Tommy Wiseau

-Thomas Pierre Wiseau (born October 3, 1955) (/wɪˈzoʊ/ wiz-OH or /ˈwaɪzoʊ/ WY-zoh; born Tomasz Wieczorkiewicz) is a Polish-American actor and filmmaker.
-He is best-known for writing, producing, directing, and starring in the 2003 film The Room, which has been described by many critics as one of the worst films ever made and has gained cult status.
+Thomas Pierre Wiseau (/wɪˈzoʊ/ wiz-OH or /ˈwaɪzoʊ/ WY-zoh; born Tomasz Wieczorkiewicz; October 3, 1955) is an American actor and filmmaker.
+He wrote, produced, directed, and starred in the 2003 film The Room, which has been described by many critics as one of the worst films ever made and has gained cult status.
 He also co-directed the 2004 documentary Homeless in America and created the 2015 sitcom The Neighbors.

-Many details about Wiseau's personal life (including his age, source of wealth, and background) have been shrouded in mystery and conflicting details leading to fan speculation and various conflicting reports.
+Some details about Wiseau's personal life (including his age, source of wealth, and background) remain unknown to the general public, with conflicting details leading to fan speculation and various conflicting reports.
 The 2013 non-fiction book The Disaster Artist: My Life Inside The Room, the Greatest Bad Movie Ever Made by Greg Sestero, as well as its 2017 film adaptation, chronicles the making of The Room, intertwined with Wiseau's life behind the scenes.